exoplatform/exo-documentation/docs/Chat.rst

 |image77|

 2. Enter your idea in the text field, then click Raise your hand.
-Your idea is displayed on the discussion area prefixed with |image78| icon.
+Your idea is displayed on the discussion area.
+   In the right corner of the Raising hand message, a hand icon
+   |image129| is dislayed.

 |image79|